 5 Points To Consider Before Investing In An NFO

-- Track Record of the Fund Manager – Knowing the track record of the fund manager is equally important as knowing the track record of the AMC as ultimately the fund manager is the person who will be managing your money invested in the scheme.
+Knowing the track record of the fund manager is as important as knowing the track record of the AMC because ultimately the fund manager is the person who will be managing your money invested in the scheme.
 You can check the track record of a fund manager by checking the performance of the schemes currently managed by him, or the performance of the schemes during the period they were managed by him, or his total number of work experience in the mutual fund industry.

-- Tax Implications: The earnings from mutual funds can be categorised into two heads – Dividends and Capital Gains.
+The earnings from mutual funds can be categorized into two heads – Dividends and Capital Gains.
 While the dividend earnings attract a Dividend Distribution Tax (DDT) which is deducted by the fund house from the dividend paid to you at 10%, capital gains tax is taxable in the hands of the investor.
 Capital gains tax treatment is different for different types of mutual funds.

 |Asset Class||Holding Period||Rate of Tax on Capital Gains|

 |Debt Fund||Short Term (Less than 3 Years)||As per investor’s income tax slab|